MikeInnes/DiffEqFlux.jl/docs/src/examples/NewtonSecondOrderAdjoints.md

-Note that we do note demonstrate `Newton()` because we have not found a single case where it is competitive with the other two methods. `KrylovTrustRegion()` is generally the fastest due to its use of Hessian-vector products.
+Note that we do note demonstrate `Newton()` because we have not found a single case where it is competitive with the other two methods. `KrylovTrustRegion()` is generally the Slowest due to its use of Hessian-vector products.